How to Start a Speech-Language Pathologist (SLP) Private Practice

 Here’s how they did it and the advice they’d give other SLPs thinking about starting a private practice.

-One of the most significant perks of starting a private practice is getting to run things your way.
+One of the most significant perks of starting an SLP private practice is getting to run things your way.
 It’s not just about the ability to call the shots and set your own schedule for speech language-pathology.
 Private practice also offered them the opportunity to help clients in a more effective way.

 Katie made the decision to stop working in a skilled nursing facility due to concerns about unethical client treatment.
 In addition, she was frustrated by constantly being told that she wasn’t allowed to order the tests that her clients needed due to the facility’s budget.